madkins23/go-slog/README.md

 the [`README`](verify/README.md) file
 located in the [`verify`](https://pkg.go.dev/github.com/madkins23/go-slog@v0.7.1-alpha-gin/verify) package directory.

+Verification testing is intended to test a single handler or to compare multiple handlers.
+This repository is configured to test all known, functional `slog` handlers that generate JSON.

 The tests implemented herein were inspired by:
 * the [`slogtest`](https://pkg.go.dev/golang.org/x/exp/slog/slogtest) application,
 * rules specified in